+Evaluation of new lease contracts continues and a compliant lease system solution will be implemented during the second half of 2017.
 Management expects the new standard to impact financial position, but not results of operations or cash flows.
-Management also continues to monitor unresolved industry implementation issues, including items related to renewables and PPAs, pole attachments, easements and right-of-ways, and will analyze the related impacts to lease accounting.
+Management also continues to monitor unresolved industry implementation issues, including items related to pole attachments, easements and right-of-ways, and will analyze the related impacts to lease accounting.
 Management plans to adopt ASU 2016-02 effective January 1, 2019.